Authored by the expert who managed and guided the team behind the Ethiopia Property Pack

 What's the biggest ownership mistake foreigners make in Ethiopia right now?

-The biggest mistake foreigners make when buying property in Ethiopia is paying a deposit or wiring money before they have secured the required government authorization and confirmed the property is actually eligible for foreign ownership.
+The single biggest mistake foreigners make in Ethiopia is wiring money or paying a deposit before securing the required Ministry authorization and confirming the property is actually eligible for foreign ownership under the new rules.

 Which visa or residency status changes what I can do in Ethiopia?